Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 ### 7.3 Sparse Path Integral Approximation

-This framework suggests a method for sparse path integral approximators—sampling a sparse subset of paths and using PSON-based optimization to learn phase corrections that minimize energy, effectively approximating the full integral.
+This framework suggests a method for sparse path integral approximators by sampling a sparse subset of paths and using PSON-based optimization to learn phase corrections that minimize energy, effectively approximating the full integral.

 **How PSON Differs from Classical Path Integral Methods:**